-- All power cables and ground cables are routed and connected securely. - Verify that the power and LMR cables inside the radome are routed properly and secured - otherwise, they may be pulled and damaged as the antenna continuously repositions itself. - All optic-fibers are routed properly, secured and connected properly so there are no cable obstructions, etc.
+- All power cables and ground cables are routed and connected securely. - Verify that the power and LMR cables inside the Radome are routed properly and secured - otherwise, they may be pulled and damaged as the antenna continuously repositions itself.

 4.1.2 Power-on